rr-manoj-dobbali/sql-style-guide/README.md

 ## Inner join vs join

-For the sake of consistency across all the queries, lets stick to using `join` instead of `inner join`
+For the sake of consistency across all the queries, lets use `join` instead of `inner join`

 ```
 -- Good